 What is the difference between Cultural Tourism and Heritage Tourism?

 The United National World Tourism Organization defines Cultural Tourism as “movements of persons for essentially cultural motivations such as study tours, performing arts and cultural tours, travel to festivals and other cultural events, visits to sites and monuments, travel to study nature, folklore or art, and pilgrimages.”
-Heritage Tourism, as defined by the National Trust […]
+Heritage Tourism, as defined by the National Trust for Historic […]

 New Jersey’s Revolutionary War Sites: Site & Visitor Readiness Assessment